 Using an escrow account is an easy way to manage your property tax payments, homeowners insurance premiums, and other mortgage-related items.
 It’s a separate account that’s funded each month via a portion of your monthly mortgage payment and your lender uses to make payments for these mortgage-related expenses on your behalf.
 In some cases, you’re required to open an escrow account before you close on your mortgage.
 Or you may simply choose to open one to help manage these large mortgage-related expenses.

 No matter your situation, there are five important facts you should know about your escrow account.

 FACT #1: Your escrow account is funded using a portion of your mortgage payment.

 Each month, in addition to paying the principal and interest on your loan, you pay a portion of what is needed to satisfy your taxes and/or other insurance premiums to fund your escrow account.
-These funds are then used to pay your tax and/or insurance bills when they are due.
+Your loan servicer uses these funds to pay your tax and/or insurance bills when they are due.
 You’ll experience peace of mind knowing those mortgage-related bills will be paid on time — all you need to do is make your monthly mortgage payment.

 FACT #2: The amount your servicer expects to pay from your escrow account is based on estimates.

 When your escrow account was originally created, your lender determined the amount needed to fund the account by taking projections from your closing documents, local property tax office, and insurance company.
-For example, if your annual property taxes were estimated to be $5,000 and all annual insurance premiums projected to be $1,500, the total amount estimated to be paid from your escrow account was $6,500.
+For example, if your annual property taxes were estimated to be $5,000 and all annual insurance premiums projected to be $1,500, the total amount estimated to be paid annually from your escrow account was $6,500.

 Watch a short video about how Wells Fargo calculates your escrow account.

 FACT #3: Your escrow account is reviewed at least annually, and adjustments may be made.